InnaYu/qaauto-24.09.2018/README.md

 .gitignore files this is files which conteins modules which can't be run.

-How oppen project and run:
+How open project and run:

 1.Copy the git link to the project https://github.com/InnaYu/qaauto-24.09.2018 2.Open IntelliJ IDEA
 3.Insert the link and download the project
-4.Download all the necessary libraries
-5.Run the test - Click green 'play' button
+4.Download all the necessary libraries and choose java 10 5.Run the test - Click green 'play' button